internet-com/LogCentral/README.md

 ====
 Simple test:
 ------------
-Just paste the URL <tt>http://localhost:9763/LogCentral/services/logfile</tt> into you browser and you will get the Basic Auth pup up box.
+Just paste the URL <a href="http://localhost:9763/LogCentral/services/logfil">http://localhost:9763/LogCentral/services/logfile</a> into you browser and you will get the Basic Auth pup up box.
 Type in admin as user and admin as password, which is default for WSO2.
 You should get the sampe data from Cassandra above.

 High Comfort test: